23 Best Breeds of Rabbit Price in India

 Flemish Giant

-The Flemish Giant rabbit is a very large breed of domestic rabbit (Oryctolagus cuniculus domesticus), normally considered to be the biggest breed of the species.
+The Flemish Giant rabbit is a massive breed of domestic rabbit (Oryctolagus cuniculus domesticus), usually considered the biggest breed.

 Which is the smallest rabbit breed?